mcpanzors/eyes.storybook/README.md

     /* Server configuration */

     // `serverUrl` is the Eyes server URL that will be used during matching screenshots
-    serverUrl: null, // default address stored in eyes.sdk.core
+    serverUrl: undefined, // default address stored in eyes.sdk.core

     // `proxy` defines the proxy server that will be used for requests to Applitools services
     // Should be a string in following format 'http://username:password@hostname:port/'
-    proxy: null, // default is not set
+    proxy: undefined, // default is not set

     // `apiKey` is the Applitools API Key which can be found in the Admin Panel on website
     apiKey: process.env.APPLITOOLS_API_KEY,  // as default used value from environment variable